st3r4g/wlanthy/README.md

 # wlanthy

-Experimental, simple Wayland-native Japanese input method.
+Experimental, simple Wayland-native Japanese input method, using protocols implemented by `wlroots`.
 Born as a modification of [wlhangul].

+On Sway, this requires building from master (future version 1.6).

 ## Building

 Depends on `anthy`, `wayland` and `libxkbcommon`.

-On Sway, this requires a [patch to add keyboard grab support][sway-keyboard-grab].

     meson build/
     ninja -C build/